 We remain committed to closing the gender pay gap in our organisation.
 At 14.7 per cent, our median gender pay gap is less than the national average and less than the gap in similar STEM-industry organisations.
 We are confident that the work we are doing to attract, support and develop women, to build a 'pipeline' of female talent, will bring long-term improvements in our gender pay gap.

-Our median gender pay gap over time Our mean gender pay gap over time
+Our median gender pay gap over time

 Percentage of women and men overall and in each quartile of the pay range (figures for 2022 and 2021)